 Using this formula, if your room has an 8 ft floor-to-ceiling height, 0.5 in sub-flooring, and another 0.5 goes in protective flooring, we are left exactly with 7.11 ft.

 Subtract another foot for pull-ups, and all that we are left with is 6.11 ft to accommodate a power rack.

-Once you’ve figured out the exact height available for your power rack, it is essential to consider other few critical factors before purchasing a power rack.
+Once you’ve figured out the exact height available for your power rack, it is essential to consider few other critical factors before purchasing a power rack.

-These include the frame quality, adjustability options, rack type (full cage, compact racks, squat stands, and collapsible racks) and price.
+These include the frame quality, adjustability options, rack type (full cage, compact racks, squat stands, and collapsible racks), and price.